2005 Living Church of God shooting

+Mass shooting in Wisconsin, U.S.

-The 2005 Living Church of God shooting was a mass shooting that occurred at the Living Church of God (LCG) church congregation on March 12, 2005, in Brookfield, Wisconsin United States.
+The 2005 Living Church of God shooting was a mass shooting that occurred at the Living Church of God (LCG) church congregation on March 12, 2005, in Brookfield, Wisconsin, United States.
 The perpetrator, 44-year-old Terry Ratzmann, who had been a member of the church, shot and killed seven people and wounded four others before committing suicide.
 It was a religious hate crime.

 Perpetrator

-Terry M. Ratzmann (April 29, 1960 - March 12, 2005) lived with his mother and sister.
+Terry Michael Ratzmann (April 29, 1960 - March 12, 2005) lived with his mother and sister.
 He had Hashimoto's thyroiditis (a chronic autoimmune disease) and a bicuspid aortic valve (a mild congenital heart abnormality), and was missing part of three fingers on his left hand as the result of a much earlier injury.
 He was a computer technician with a placement firm, and his contract was ending.

 Ratzmann was known to suffer from bouts of depression, and was reportedly infuriated by a sermon the minister had given two weeks earlier.